 - engage and mobilise the community to address issues of local concern

-We successfully delivered a series of five Community Safety Conversations during July as part of the third step in the Empowering Communities Grants Program.
+We successfully delivered a series of five Community Safety Conversations and an online survey last July (2022) as part of the key stages of the Empowering Communities Grants Program.
 The conversations aimed to identify safety issues of concern and ways in which these issues could be addressed.
-A Findings Report was developed with the consultation results and will be used by the Local Action Group to consider the issues raised, as well as any further targeted engagement and identify the key priority areas.
+A Findings Report was developed with the consultation results and was used by the Local Action Group to consider the issues raised, as well as further targeted engagement and identify the key priority areas.